zhanar00/addPlatform_16P/README.md

 Ad platfrom

 Introduction
-This project is a web-based marketplace platform where users can create, browse, and purchase product listings.
-It is similar to Avito, allowing users to register, post advertisements for items, and manage their sales and purchases.
-The platform supports user authentication, product management, and basic security features.
+This project is a web-based marketplace platform inspired by Avito.
+Users can register, create and manage product listings, browse items, and communicate with other users.
+The platform features a modern, intuitive UI and includes an admin panel for managing users and content.

 Problem Statement
 Many people face difficulties when trying to sell or buy used items online due to the complexity of platforms, lack of trust, and poor user experiences.
 Existing marketplaces often overwhelm users with ads, outdated interfaces, or confusing navigation.
 Additionally, newcomers may find it hard to promote their products effectively or protect themselves from scams.
 Our project solves these problems by providing a user-friendly, intuitive platform inspired by Avito, where users can easily register, create product listings with images and descriptions, and communicate with potential buyers or sellers.
 With built-in support for secure login, profile customization, and ad moderation, the application improves trust and simplifies the transaction process, making it accessible and safe for everyone, especially beginners in online commerce.

 Objectives
-To simplify the process of buying and selling used goods through a user-friendly online platform.
+To simplify online buying and selling of used goods.
-To enable users to create and manage product listings with images, descriptions, and prices.
+To allow users to create listings with images, descriptions, and prices.
-To provide secure user authentication and account management.
+To provide secure authentication and profile management.
+To support smooth communication between buyers and sellers.
+To enable admin-level content and user management through an admin panel.
+To create a safe and beginner-friendly platform for online commerce.

 Technology Stack
 Frontend: HTML, CSS, JavaScript